Disaster Resilience, Global Health

 GGC-Health • GGC-Environment • GGC-Disaster Resilience

-Dr. Rasmussen is a medical doctor and the CEO for Infinitum Humanitarian Systems (IHS), a multinational consulting group built on a profit-for-purpose model.
-By training he is an internal medicine physician with both undergraduate and medical degrees from Stanford University and a European Master’s degree in disaster medicine from the UN World Health Organization’s affiliate CEMEC (Centre European pour la Medecin des Catastrophes) in Italy.
+Eric Rasmussen, MD, MDM, FACP is the CEO of Infinitum Humanitarian Systems, a multinational consulting group based in Seattle.
+He is an internal medicine physician with undergraduate and medical degrees from Stanford University and a European Master’s degree in disaster medicine from the UN World Health Organization’s affiliate CEMEC (Centre European pour la Medecin des Catastrophes) in Italy.
 He was elected a Fellow of the American College of Physicians in 1997 and a Fellow of the Explorer’s Club in 2014.